shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 # Values

-Values show the state of a creature.
+Values show the state of a creature, using a number.
 All values start at 0 and reset to 0.
 Values can’t be negative.
+Values have no upper limit.
 “Good values” are beneficial, like bonus power.
 “Bad values” are harmful, like damage.
 A creature “has” a value if that value is greater than 0.

 It’s recommend to use something like dice or a tracking app to keep track of each creature’s values.
+For example, if a creature has a bonus power value of 3, you can track that by putting a die on the creature so the “3” side is face up.

+Note: sometimes the word “value” is omitted to save space.
+EX: “Shield 2 a creature” means increase a creature’s Shield value by 2.

 Common values:

 -   Exhaustion value.
 After battling, each creature’s exhaustion value increases by its rest cost.
 While a creature has an exhaustion value, it can’t return to your army.
 A resting creature’s exhaustion value decreases by 1 at the end of each round.
 -   Bonus Power value.
 This is added to a creature’s base power and terrain mods to get their power total.
 Note that power total isn’t a value, because it is calculated, not tracked.
 -   Damage value.
 This represents the amount of damage this creature has taken.
 If a creature’s damage value is equal to or greater than their base power, they are “downed”.
 A downed creature doesn’t contribute their power total to the combined power total in the finale, and can’t join fights.
 -   Stun value.
-If a creature has a stun value, they are stunned: their abilities do not resolve.
-At the end of each player’s turn, each friendly creature decreases its stun value by 1.
+If a creature has a stun value, they are stunned: their abilities are canceled.
+At the end of each player’s turn, each creature decreases its stun value by 1.
 -   Shield value.
 A creature’s shields is equal to its shield value.
 While a creature has shields, damage is dealt to its shields first.
+Any left over damage is then applied as increased damage value.
 Gaining shields doesn’t heal a creature.

 # Totals